 - The personal data have been collected in relation to information society services offered pursuant to applicable Swiss data protection regulations or Art.
 8 (1) GDPR.

-Where one of the above-mentioned reasons applies and a data subject wishes to have personal data stored by the firm erased, he/she may contact an employee of the controller at any time.
-The employee of the firm will arrange for the request for erasure to be complied with without delay.
+Where one of the above-mentioned reasons applies and a data subject wishes to have personal data stored by the firm erased, he/she may contact the Data Protection Officer at any time.

 e) Right to restriction of processing